CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_mealtime_mealtime_routines_and_tips_html.md

 Did You Know?**Children may eat different amounts of food each day.**

 This is normal.
-Talk with your child’s doctor or nurse if you are concerned about how much, or how little, your child is eating.
+Talk with your childaÌ‚â‚¬TMs doctor or nurse if you are concerned about how much, or how little, your child is eating.